A brief history of the s’more, America’s favorite campfire snack

 In 1875, a candlemaker-turned-chocolatier named Daniel Peter invented a process to mix milk with chocolate.
 He then added some more sugar, and the modern milk chocolate bar was born.
 Peter’s company eventually merged with Henri Nestle’s two companies, and Peter’s invention was dubbed the Nestle chocolate bar.
 It proved to be so much more popular than the darker bars on the market that other candy companies, from Cadbury to Hershey, released their own versions.

-Finally, the graham cracker was invented by the Presbyterian minister Sylvester Graham, who felt that a vegetarian diet would help suppress carnal urges, especially the scourge of “self-pollution” (read: masturbation).
+Finally, the graham cracker was invented by the Presbyterian minister Sylvester Graham, who felt that a vegetarian diet would help suppress carnal urges, especially the scourge of “self-pollution”.

 The original graham cracker used unsifted whole-wheat flour.
 Graham felt that separating out the bran was against the wishes of God, who, according to Graham, must have had a reason for including bran.